Supporting Patients Undergoing HIgh-Risk PCI Using a High-Flow PErcutaneous Left Ventricular Support Device (SHIELD II)

 Imaging Inclusion Criteria:

 • The presence of complex coronary artery disease (CAD) makes hemodynamic instability resulting from repeat episodes of reversible myocardial ischemia during PCI likely.
-Complex CAD is defined as an ejection fraction of <50% AND at least one of the following:
+Complex CAD is defined as an ejection fraction of <50% by echocardiographic assessment AND at least one of the following:

 - intervention of the last patent coronary conduit, OR